stevenbuehner/BibleVerseBundle/README.md

 }
 ```

-## Extracting bibleverses from larger texts
+## Extracting bible verses as BibleVerse entities from larger texts
 ``` php
 $found = $service->stringToBibleVerse('Hello.
 I learned from 2Tim 3,16 that it differs from Gen 1,1');
 // --> $found will be an array with two recognized bibleverses